3 reasons I should be your Wedding Photographer

 I’m going to get all scientific on you now and tell you a little about a smile.
 When something makes us happy, we smile, our smiling muscles contract, a signal is sent to our brain, stimulating our reward system and lets us have a bit more happy hormone (endorphins), which makes us even happier.
 So when our brain feels happy, we smile; when we smile, our brain feels happier.
 Everyone, even the most self conscious, looks amazing with a genuine, natural smile on their face.
 So, all you need to do is smile, right?

 To help you be as smiley as possible on your wedding day, I try and make you feel as relaxed as I can so that you can ignore me and the fact that I have a camera pointed at you for hours.
 This process starts from the first interactions we have.
 I get to know you before the day, about your plans, who is important, your first dance song and why; all those little details which tell me who you are.
-I truly believe in the value of a pre-wedding or engagement shoot, which is why I include them in my all day wedding packages.
+I truly believe in the value of a pre-wedding or engagement shoot.
 We meet, we hang out, I take pictures, you realise that having your photograph taken isn’t as bad as you thought it was going to be and in fact you have a cracking time and then fill with excitement for the wedding photography.
 And I’m a familiar face then too; a mate at the wedding with a good camera.

 That is how those wedding day smiles become natural.
 The worry and self consciousness goes; you get to laugh as your long lost relative’s fascinator blows off her head, smirk a little as the older guests raise their eyebrows at the cheeky table names you used, you can giggle with the girls as you try and get the best selfie angles.
 You won’t think at all about having your picture taken, just about enjoying marrying your best friend.